apache/opendal/website/community/committers/committer.md

 2. Complete the ICLA based on your particulars.
 Please note:
     - The address field should be filled out accurately and in detail.
     - You need to choose a unique ApacheID that hasn't been taken.
 Check https://people.apache.org/committer-index.html to see which IDs are still available.
-3. Sign document by hand or by electronic signature
+3. Sign the document by hand or by electronic signature
     - Manually sign a printed copy, then scan it to produce a pdf.
     - Digitally draw a signature on the document: [Detail Instruction](https://www.apache.org/licenses/cla-faq.html#printer).
     - Sign the document using PGP: [Detail Instruction](https://www.apache.org/licenses/contributor-agreements.html#submitting).